home contents changes options help subscribe edit

 git-svnimport -v -I .gitignore -A ../authors.txt -b idontexist file:///home/me/svn_repo

 You'll usually perform the import several times before getting what you want.
-For this reason it's preferable to rsync the SVN repository locally, or create it from a dump:
+For this reason it's preferable to rsync the SVN repository locally:

-rsync -av rsync://svn.sv.gnu.org::svn/myproject svn_repo
+rsync -av rsync://svn.sv.gnu.org/svn/mygroup svn_repo

-wget http://svn.gna.org/daily/myproject.dump.gz
+wget http://svn.gna.org/daily/mygroup.dump.gz

-svnadmin init svn_repo
+svnadmin create svn_repo

-zcat myproject.dump.gz | svnadmin load svn_repo/
+zcat mygroup.dump.gz | svnadmin load svn_repo/

-GNU Arch import
+Importing from GNU Arch

 Use git-archimport.